Product Manager, Reteno

 So, let’s take a closer look and answer the following questions:

 Icon badges are incredibly intuitive.
 They make the app appear active and dynamic without saying anything specific.
 They’re eye-catching, require minimal effort, and serve as a perfect complementary tool for other mobile marketing activities.
+Moreover, this is the only way to tell people about new messages if they dismiss notifications.

 The power of push notifications comes from their ability to dynamically change the way people interact with your app.
 Yes, they will still use the app on an as-needed basis.
 But on top of it, notifications and badges artificially create instances when users “need” to use the app.
 These tools create a channel that you can control, which many other retention tools can’t do.
+Notification dots on icons are especially useful if you are launching or promoting a messaging app.

 Badges can make users feel that they might be missing out on something good, and they won’t find out what it is until they open the app.
-It may be discounts, loyalty bonus points, or new content.
+It may be discounts, loyalty bonus points, calendar reminders, or new content.
 You can also take advantage of FOMO to achieve high levels of engagement on social media.

 Without a mobile marketing strategy in place, badging will lack focus and possibly fail to hit your user engagement goals.